The theory behind AMR

 5. The detection of resistance

-The possible methods and why LFIA is good
+The current possible methods and why LFIA is good

 Background of AMR